James Hamilton-Paterson: Literary career

 Hamilton-Paterson is generally known as a commentator on the Philippines, where he has lived on and off since 1979.
 His novel Ghosts of Manila (1994) portrayed the Philippine capital in all its decay and violence and was highly critical of the Marcoses – a view he rescinded with the publication of America's Boy (1998), which sets the Marcos regime into the geopolitical context of the time.

 In 1989, Gerontius was published, a reconstruction of a journey made by the composer Sir Edward Elgar along the River Amazon in 1923.
 Regarded by admirers as being among the best British novels of the 1980s, its poetic language, dreamlike landscapes and lush imaginings won him the Whitbread Award for first novel.

 In 1992, he published Seven-Tenths, a far-ranging meditation upon the sea and its meanings.
-A mixture of art, science, history and philosophy, this book is a deep, abstract lament on loss and the loss of meaning.
+A mixture of art, science, history and philosophy, this book talks about loss and the loss of meaning.

 In 2000, he returned to the magazine industry as a science columnist for Das Magazin (Zurich) for two years before becoming a science columnist for Die Weltwoche.

-More recently he won acclaim for his Gerald Samper trilogy as well as his non-fiction book Empire of the Clouds, which details the aviation industry in post-war Britain.
+More recently he won acclaim for his Gerald Samper trilogy of novels, Cooking with Fernet Branca (2004), Amazing Disgrace (2006) and Rancid Pansies (2008), as well as his non-fiction book Empire of the Clouds, which details the aviation industry in post-war Britain.

 Hamilton-Paterson was elected a Fellow of the Royal Society of Literature in 2023.